storageos/use-cases/velero/README.md

 Velero is an open source tool to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.

 Velero consists of the following components:
-1. A velero Server on the cluster
+1. A velero Server in the cluster
 1. A CLI client
-1. A restic daemonset on the cluster
+1. A restic daemonset in the cluster

 In our case, we will use MinIO in the Kubernetes cluster as the "cloud provider" pictured in the backup diagram.
 MinIO is an object store that uses an S3 compatible API and as such can be used to store our backed up resources.

 We will set up MinIO through a StatefulSet with a 50GiB StorageOS volume and a ClusterIP service.
-The UI can be accessed with a browser by port-forwarding the MinIO service.
+The UI can be accessed through the browser by port-forwarding the MinIO service.

 Velero uses Restic to backup Kubernetes volumes.
 Restic is a fast and secure